-I, , hereby acknowledge the following: NAME

-- 1. I have personally executed a JRJSLRP Service Agreement and the term of obligated public service thereunder (as designated in said Service Agreement) has not yet expired as of the date of execution hereunder. - 2.
-Additional JRJSLRP benefit payments have been made on my behalf during the fiscal year in which this document is executed. - 3.
-I remain bound by the terms of my JRJSLRP Service Agreement. - 4.
-At the expiration of my term of obligated public service (as designated in the JRJSLRP Service Agreement to which I am currently subject), I may enter into a separate agreement that will govern the terms and conditions of the receipt of any additional JRJSLRP benefits received on my behalf outside the terms and conditions of the JRJSLRP Service Agreement to which I am now subject.

-The Bureau of Justice Assistance does not provide legal advice on possible tax obligations resulting from receipt of JRJ benefits.
-The following is provided for informational purposes only.
-Beneficiaries of JRJ Student Loan Repayment Program benefits remain personally responsible for, and should consult with their tax advisors for advice on, any tax obligations resulting from benefits paid on their behalf.

-As a courtesy to JRJ beneficiaries and state administering agencies, BJA has requested information from the Internal Revenue Service (IRS) that may be helpful to beneficiaries and JRJ state administering agencies in determining tax consequences of JRJ benefits.
-The IRS provided a response to that request and a copy of both the inquiry and response are available on our website at: www.bja.gov/ProgramDetails.aspx?Program_ID=65.
+I, , hereby acknowledge the following: 1.
+I have personally executed a JRJSLRP Service Agreement and the term of obligated public service thereunder (as designated in said Service Agreement) has not yet expired as of the date of execution hereunder.
+2. Additional JRJSLRP benefit payments have been made on my behalf during the fiscal year in which this document is executed.
+3. I remain bound by the terms of my JRJSLRP Service Agreement.
+4. At the expiration of my term of obligated public service (as designated in the JRJSLRP Service Agreement to which I am currently subject), I may enter into a separate agreement that will govern the terms and conditions of the receipt of any additional JRJSLRP benefits received on my behalf outside the terms and conditions of the JRJSLRP Service Agreement to which I am now subject. obliga inforn benef ureau of Justice Assistance does not provide legal advice on possible tax ations resulting from receipt of JRJ benefits.
+The following is provided for mational purposes only.
+Beneficiaries of JRJ Student Loan Repayment Program its remain personally responsible for, and should consult with their tax advisors for e on, any tax obligations resulting from benefits paid on their behalf. inform JRJ st provid ourtesy to JRJ beneficiaries and state administering agencies, BJA has requested ation from the Internal Revenue Service (IRS) that may be helpful to beneficiaries and ate administering agencies in determining tax consequences of JRJ benefits.
+The IRS ed a response to that request; a copy of both the inquiry and response are available on absite at: www.bja.gov/ProgramDetails.aspx?Program_ID=65 .
+SIGN ΔTURE DΔTE